neogeographica/quakestarter/docsource/maps_and_mods/explore_more.rst

 Quake Injector
 --------------

 `Quake Injector`_ is worth a look when you're ready to really dig into Quake addons.
-It has a bit of a learning curve, but it runs on any OS (as a Java app) and it understands how to install and launch every bit of content from Quaddicted.
+It runs on any OS and it understands how to install and launch almost every bit of content from Quaddicted.

 Quake Injector will *not* automatically apply the patches/fixes that Quakestarter does.
 The best way to find out what patches might be available for a release is to check out its individual page linked from `the Quaddicted reviews`_... see if the description in the upper right has an "additional files" section, and also maybe check the user comments as well.
 If there are available patches that you need (usually there won't be any), then you will have to manually download/extract/install those files into the mod folder.